 Our client is a business operating manager from Zambia, who used to work at a radio broadcasting company in Texas under his OPT program.
 While he was working there, the company was willing to do an immigration petition for him, second-preference.
 Our client has a Master’s degree in Business Administration and has worked for this company for a year under the OPT program.
 Currently, our client is in F-2 status.
 He could not continue working there since his OPT expired.

-After talking to our client, our firm concluded that his potential employer can petition him as a Computer Systems Analyst.
-Based on our client’s educational, professional and working background as an engineer and management analyst, our office determined that he is clearly eligible for the EB-2 classification.
+After talking to our client, our firm concluded that his potential employer can petition him as a Business Operating Manager.
+Based on our client’s educational, professional and working background as an engineer and management analyst, our office determined that he is eligible for EB-2 classification.